Former rugby league player Rowan Baxter, wife and children killed in Brisbane car fire

-(CNN)Ex-rugby league player Rowan Baxter, his wife and their three young children have died after their car was allegedly set alight in Brisbane, Australia.
+(CNN)Ex-rugby league player Rowan Baxter, his wife and their three young children have died after he allegedly set alight their car in Brisbane, Australia.

 Baxter, a former member of Auckland's New Zealand Warriors squad in Australia's National Rugby League (NRL), allegedly filled a gas can with fuel at a local service station, before dousing the car containing his wife and children, and setting it alight, according to multiple Australian news reports.